ghimiredhikura/SFD/docs/Train-Instructions.md

 -> [DONE] Prepare python script following SSD style that will include defining anchor box scales, stride, used VGG layers, augmentaion, then start training.  <br />
 -> [DONE] Check training details from the paper (learning rate, max iterations, etc)  <br />
 -> TODO: Generate tarining loss and validation loss graphs after training is finished.  <br />

+# Run the training in the server

+When the training script is run in the server, it will quit if we closed the terminal or if the internet is cut.
+To solve this we use the command "screen" as follows: <br />
+After you ssh in, run screen.
+This will start another shell running within screen.
+Run your command, then do a "Ctrl-a-d".
+This will "disconnect" you from the screen session.
+At this point, you can log out or do anything else you'd like.
+When you want to re-connect to the screen session, just run "screen -RD" from the shell prompt. more commands can be found here: http://aperiodic.net/screen/quick_reference